tavareshugo/2019-07-01-bioinformatics_for_biologists/README.md

 * [Introduction to R](https://datacarpentry.org/R-ecology-lesson/01-intro-to-r.html)
 * [Starting with data](https://datacarpentry.org/R-ecology-lesson/02-starting-with-data.html)

-To download data for this lesson from R:
+In case you are using your own laptop, you can download data for this lesson from R using this code:

 ```
 download.file("https://ndownloader.figshare.com/files/2292169",